bradleyeckert/chad/doc/spif.md

 At some point early on, you should include a command byte to raise the frequency to more closely match the capability of the flash chip.
 For example, `80` sets the maximum SCLK.

+A 32-bit CRC is expected after the E0h end-bootup command.
+The first bootup (starting at address 0) keeps the MCU in reset if the CRC is bad.
+It also asserts the `badboot` signal so that other hardware can perform a global reset to re-try in case a SPI glitch corrupts the boot stream.

 ## User output stream